 Where can readers find out more about what you do?

 I am prolific on Facebook, and of course, very active in the Libertarian Party-so that is where to find me.
 Within the internal specifics of the policy, I am an enthusiastic supporter of the Libertarian Party Radical Caucus, and we can be found at lpradicalcaucus.org and our FB group (link here) – I hope to see you there.

 And last of all – do you have a favorite piece of libertarian art that you’ve created or relates to you in a personal way?
 (Note: we always think it’s fun to end our interviews by asking those individuals we’ve chatted with if they’d mind sharing a cool piece of artwork.
 This can be anything from a simple sketch to a piece of music or poetry that they’ve created, or even a favorite graphic that relates to them personally in some way.)
 Caryn notes that the “abolish all the things” image at left “is a meme someone made of my activities at the National Convention as I walked around with Radical Caucus thumbs up/thumbs down signs and a light saber for proposals.”
 Enjoy!

-Curious to learn more?
-Want to get in on the fun?
-Let us know if you’re an artist or creative who would like to be featured in an interview, or have your artwork displayed on our site!
-Also, be sure to check out our libertarian artists page for our artist interviews and artwork from a variety of different artists in our diverse community!
+Also, don’t forget to take a look at our libertarian artists page for more great artist interviews and artwork from a variety of different artists in our community!
 You can also check out Libertopia’s own artwork page here, or download our 60 page art ebook at Libertopia: Collection One!